Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.68.124 Incentive Provisions for Exceptional Efforts.

-(b) Petitions for consideration of signs pursuant to this section shall be made to and decided by the Planning Commission.
-The petition and application shall be presented to the Planning Commission with a narrative outlining the proposed plan addressing, but not limited to, the following:
+(b) Petitions for consideration of signs pursuant to this section shall be made to and decided by the Planning Director.
+The petition and application shall be presented with the entire sign plan to the Design Review Board with a narrative outlining the proposed plan addressing, but not limited to, the following:

 (1) How the components of the sign improve legibility, readability, and aesthetics;